RxLaboratory/Ramses/src-docs/docs/components/client/production.md

     - ***Changer difficulty*** changes the difficulty of all selected tasks.
     - ***Set completion*** changes the completion ratio of all selected tasks.

+If the current user is at least a *[project adminstrator](../../pipeline/administration.md#users)*, the toolbar also displays an entry to let you quickly create new items (shots or assets) or remove selected items.

 !!! tip
     The ***Status*** menu is also availabe as a context menu with the `[right click]`.